History Files

 Germanic Tribes

-Another Germanic tribe was that of the Bastarnae, who may have originated from the River Vistula region which now forms part of Poland.
-They were originally linked by scholars to the Pomeranian culture of Iron Age eastern Europe, but that theory has fallen out of favour more recently.
+The Bastarnae may have originated in the River Vistula region which now forms part of Poland.
+They were originally linked by scholars to the Pomeranian culture of Iron Age Eastern Europe, but that theory has fallen out of favour more recently.
 Strabo identifies three sub-tribes which form the Bastarnae; the Atmoni, Peucini, and Sidoni.
 The Peucini name at least was probably not used until after the tribe had settled around the Danube delta by the end of the first century BC, as it was coined by writers following their colonisation of the Danubian island of Peuce.

-By the third century BC they were far removed from this traditional Germanic territory.
-In fact, they may have had a mixed Celto-Germanic ancestry, possibly being Gaulish (Celtic) speakers in 179 BC, while in the first century AD they were definitely Germanic speakers.
-By the late first century BC they were to be found in the northern Balkans, in territory which later formed parts of Moldavia, a large part of Moldova, and areas of Transylvania and southern Ukraine.
-They must have occupied this area for some time prior to 29 BC as they showed some characteristics of Steppe-dwelling Iranians such as Scyths and Sarmatians.
+By the third century BC they were far removed from traditional Germanic territory.
+In fact, they may have had a mixed Celto-Germanic ancestry, possibly being Gaulish (Celtic) speakers in 179 BC thanks to observations made by Livy.
+Contrary to that, in the first century AD they were definitely Germanic speakers.
+By the late first century BC they were to be found in the northern Balkans, in territory which later formed parts of Moldavia, including a large part of modern Moldova, and areas of Transylvania and southern Ukraine.
+They must have occupied this area for some time prior to their crossing of the Haemus in 29 BC as they showed some characteristics of steppe-dwelling Indo-Iranians such as Scythians and Sarmatians.

 Their earliest mentions in history places them in Macedonia and Pontus, but not as a tribe, merely as mercenaries fighting for Greek rulers.
 They remained in the Balkans, however, ending up on the northern side of the Danube delta, where they eventually vanished from the historical record.